pivotal/blog/content/post/provisioning-stateful-kube-containers.md

 title: Provisioning Stateful Kubernetes Containers that Work Hard and Stay Alive

 short: |
-  How to configure and create Kubernetes containers that resist getting evicted, part 2 of a 4-part series on Stateless Kubernetes Apps
+  How to configure and create Kubernetes containers that resist getting evicted, the second blog of a series of 4 on Stateless Kubernetes Apps

 ---

-## Provisioning Stateful Kubernetes Containers that Work Hard and Stay Alive

-### By default, all containers are free from limits but subject to eviction
+## By default, all containers are free from limits but subject to eviction

 By default, Kubernetes places very few limits on a container.
 A default, "best effort" container can take as many resources as it needs until the Kubernetes system decides that the container should be evicted, typically because memory or storage have become scarce.